jgjin/message-box/notes.md

 Steps:
-- uart hello world with ESP32 board
+[*] uart hello world with ESP32 board
-- connect to wifi and ping local machine
+[*] connect to wifi and ping local machine
-- send and receive to a server over network
+[ ] send and receive to a server over network
-- kick the tires on servo
+[ ] kick the tires on servo

+- `main.py`  is the python file run boot
+- `mpremote fs cp main.py :` to upload `main.py` to the board; then press RST on the board to run it.

 Misc:
 - `source /opt/esp-idf/export.sh`: must be run to put `idf.py` and other tools in the current path
 - `idf.py set-target esp32s3`: set build target to esp32s3.
 Must be done at least once in order to flash.
-- `idf.py -p /dev/ttyACM0 -b 115200 flash`: flash the
+- `idf.py -p /dev/ttyACM0 -b 115200 flash`: flash